-Treating Leather Water Damage
+How to Treat Leather Water Damage

-How to Fix Water-Damaged Leather:
+How to Fix Water-Damaged Leather

-- Dry leather piece completely at room temperature – do not use a blow dryer or other heat source.
+- Dry leather piece completely at room temperature.
+Do not use a blow dryer or other heat source.

 Prevent Water Damage Before it Happens